wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 REST API Permissions
 ====================

 First of all, you must have permission to use the REST API.
-In your XiVO web interface, go to :menuselection:`Configuration --> Management --> Web Services Access` and create a new user:
+In your Wazo web interface, go to :menuselection:`Configuration --> Management --> Web Services Access` and create a new user:

 * Name: ``rest-api-test``